package-url/community/documentation/style-guide.md

 - Don't use camel case, except in official names or when referring to code that uses camel case.

-## Use sentence case in headings, lists and tables
+## Use sentence case in headings and tables

 In document titles and headings, use sentence case.
 That is, capitalize only the first word in the title, the first word in a subheading after a colon, or any proper nouns or other terms that are always capitalized a certain way.
 - Don't put a period at the end of a title or heading.
-- Use sentence case for items in a list.
 - Use sentence case for all the elements in a table: contents, headings, labels, and captions.